Srenge language

-Aruop is a Torricelli language of Papua New Guinea.
+Srenge or Aruop is a Torricelli language of Papua New Guinea.

+Names

 Speakers of the language call the language Srenge or Lawu Srenge, where lawu is the Srenge word for 'language'.
 Speakers of surrounding languages call the language Aruop, which is the Srenge word for no, following a common convention in the region of using the word for 'no' in a language as a name for that language.

+Documentation

 Documentation of Srenge is currently underway by Matthew S. Dryer and Lea Brown of the University at Buffalo.

+Jose A. Jódar-Sánchez completed a doctoral dissertation on the grammar of Srenge in 2026.

+Distribution

+Srenge is spoken in seven villages, which are categorized into "old villages" and "new villages" by the Srenge people.